IBM/csm-dach-cloud-native-labs/additional/microservices.md

 MARIADB_PASSWORD=password
 ...
 ```
+_NOTE: the user and database passed as environment variables will be used by the wordpress application we'll deploy next, that explains the naming._

 That looks good so far.
 Exit the running container typing _exit_.

 Now we have our database deployment, next thing to do is to deploy an application _wordpress_ which will use this mariadb server instance as its database.